-About Thame
+About

 Thame has a long and fascinating history.
-Recent archaeological excavations at Church Farm in 2010, prior to the building of Thame Football Club and its associated pitches, and in 2015 on land at Oxford Road which now forms the Thame Meadows housing estate, has shown that there is evidence of occupation in these areas of Thame going back some 6,000 years.
+Archaeological excavations at Church Farm in 2010, prior to the building of Thame Football Club and its associated pitches, and in 2015 on land at Oxford Road which now forms the Thame Meadows housing estate, has shown that there is evidence of occupation in these areas of Thame going back some 6,000 years.

 At Church Farm, the main feature excavated was a substantial early Bronze-Age ring ditch of some 50 metres in diameter, dated to around 1900 BC, and a series of earlier Late-Neolithic and Iron-Age pits.
 At Thame Meadows, a rare early Neolithic causewayed enclosure was found, dating from 3,700 to 3,400 BC, together with evidence from the Iron Age, the Roman period, and the early Anglo Saxon period.